White Working Class: Overcoming Class Cluelessness in America | nwLaborPress

 Let’s start with definitions.
 Your book is entitled “White Working Class.”
 How do you define white working class, and why?

-I borrowed the definition that Heather Boushey from the Washington Center for Equitable Growth and I had developed in an earlier report called The Three Faces of Work-Family Conflict.
+I borrowed the definition that I had developed with Heather Boushey from the Washington Center for Equitable Growth in an earlier report called The Three Faces of Work-Family Conflict.
 We defined the poor, professionals, and the missing middle.
 The middle 53 percent of America is the true middle class, but often, quite highly educated professionals think of themselves as middle class.
 They may think of themselves as upper middle class.
 So I was trying to communicate to them that they’re actually not in the middle: They’re part of the elite.

 How do you know so much about the characteristics of these groups that you describe in the book?